 First thing in the morning, your brain is struggling to wake up, so you might not realize your body is doing the same thing.
 Stretching is a preemptive strike against lethargy – one that will also help stimulate that sleepy brain and ease pain.
-Consider some practical reasons you should take an extra 10 minutes every morning to stretch.
+Consider some practical reasons of benefits of stretching when you wake up.

 Think about how your body feels after sitting through a two-hour movie and how good it is to stretch your legs.
 Now, multiply that stiffness by four and you’ll understand the importance of a morning stretch to relieve muscle tightness.
 Stretching elongates the muscles, making them more flexible and that is a positive way to start your day.